evanx/refetcher/README.md

 ## Handler

-The `url` as retrieved from the hashes for this `id` is fetched i.e. an HTTP request is performed.
+The `url` as retrieved from the hashes for this `id` is fetched i.e. an HTTP request is performed via the network.
 ```javascript
 const res = await fetch(hashes.url, {timeout: config.fetchTimeout});
 ```